Aikohh/aikohh.github.io/source/moveset.md

 ## Photon Arts

 In general, each Photon Art has two variants: Tapped and Held.
+Transitioning between a tapped and held variant of a Photon Art consumes 10 additional PP.
 The tapped variants of Photon Arts don't generate much [Treble Clef](#treble-clef-marking), while the held variants of Photon Arts generate a lot of it.
 Held variants of Photon Arts also generally have lenghthier animations, and thus you should utilize [Hot Marmelo Parry](#hot-marmelo-parry) to keep yourself safe from danger while executing held Photon Arts.